DGS is Delaware’s largest provider of non-residential behavioral health services for children and families.

 Family-Based Mental Health Services

-The Family-Based Mental Health Services program (FBMHS) at DGS provides care for children with the highest of needs.
-They’re usually at risk for out-of- home placement such as a hospital, residential treatment center, or a correctional facility.
-A team of DGS clinicians provides care in the child’s home and community whenever it is needed and they’re available 24 hours a day and seven days a week.
-Care includes behavioral health needs for the children, medication management, individual therapy, family therapy, and school and community support.
-The goal is to get all systems in place for a family—school, church, neighborhood, and friends—to help the family to keep progressing and as a resource in times of crisis.
-Eight months is the usual duration of service and then the family typically steps down to a lesser intense type of therapy.
+The Family-Based Mental Health Services program (FBMHS) at DGS provides care for children and families with the most complicated behavioral health needs.
+Children who benefit from FBMHS are usually at risk for out-of-home placement such as a hospital, residential treatment center, or a correctional facility.
+For children receiving FBMHS, a team of DGS clinicians is available 24 hours a day and seven days a week to provide care in the child’s home and community.
+Care includes behavioral health treatment for the child, medication management, individual therapy, family therapy, and school and community support.
+The goal of FBMHS is to help the family develop a strong set of supports including school, church, neighborhood, and friend –to help the family become healthy and strong and to serve as resources in times of crisis.
+FBMHS usually lasts about eight months after which the family typically steps down to a less intense type of therapy.

 Outpatient /Therapeutic Support for Families